mroundcount/Hookedv6/Pods/ProgressHUD/README.md

 ProgressHUD.imageError = UIImage(named: "error.png")
 ```

-The list of predefined animation and icon types:
+The list of predefined animation and icon types are as follows:

 ```swift
 public enum AnimationType {